magicus/vscode-openjdk-devel/README.md

 This is a Visual Studio Code extension that provides support OpenJDK development.
 The primary audience is active developers in OpenJDK projects.

-Currently, the extension provides basic integration with GitHub, but the intention is to keep adding functionality that is relevant to OpenJDK developers.
+The extension provides integration with OpenJDK projects on GitHub, and with the JDK Bug System (JBS).

+The intention is to keep adding functionality that is relevant to OpenJDK developers.
 If you have any ideas or suggestions, please let me know!

 ![Screenshot](media/screenshot.png)